 - Flashing lights or changes in geometrical patterns (photosensitive epilepsy)

-- Fever, colds or infections
+- Illness or fever, colds or infections

 - Extreme heat or cold, or sudden change in atmospheric temperature

 - Change in sleep states (many people with epilepsy have only ever had seizures whilst asleep)